-What a successful inaugural summer of camp we had with lasting friendships formed and a transformative Jewish community built along the shores of Monterey Bay!
-I am thrilled to be working closely with our staff, families and local community members to build a Northern California Ramah camp that serves the Bay Area Jewish community.
+What a successful second summer of camp we had with lasting friendships formed and a transformative Jewish community built along the shores of Monterey Bay!
+I am thrilled to be working closely with our staff, families and local community members to continue to build a Northern California Ramah camp that serves the Bay Area Jewish community.
 Our campers gained new skills in their specialty areas, grew as leaders, and developed their Jewish identities.

 The impact of Camp Ramah in Northern California is already felt through our engagement with local institutions.
 We partner with synagogues and schools to create Ramah-style Shabbat services, camp reunions, and other events that serve as both educational and engagement opportunities.
 Our goal is to offer cutting edge programming and inclusive camp experiences to thousands of families and staff, and in turn, inspire the communities to which these youths will return with profound relationships and a new, entrepreneurial Jewish spirit.

 I would like to personally thank everyone who has helped to turn the dream of Camp Ramah in Northern California into a reality that is shaping the lives of campers, families, and their communities.
 Part of the real joy of this work is to watch in laughter and a sense of belonging, an in the 10 months we excitedly await for camp to start again.
 I invite you to join me on the journey in which that joy fuels our homes, our hearts, and our communities.